Year 2 Ancillary Courses

 The course comprises a series of lectures and workshops given by staff from the Department of Mathematics and the Department of Physics covering the following topics:

 1. Mathematics (AUTUMN TERM): Vector Calculus; Fourier methods; Numerical methods of

 Business and management courses for engineers and scientists (BPES)

 These courses are NOT available to F1N2, F1NF and FN11 students.

 The Business and management courses for engineers and scientists (BPES) programme provides engineering and science students at Imperial College the opportunity to study business and management.
 Many of the courses on offer have been jointly developed with engineering departments to enhance specific programmes of study.
 More details can be obtained from the Business School's website.

 Students registering for a BPES option must do so directly via the Business School.

 The Imperial Horizons programme offers a wide range of courses for all Imperial College undergraduates.
 It is designed to broaden your education, inspire your creativity and enhance your professional impact.
-Over 80 different course options are available from four fields of study to be taken over your four years of undergraduate study.
+Over 80 different course options are available from three fields of study, to be taken in any year of undergraduate study.

 Key benefits of Imperial Horizons include wide opportunities to develop your skills in communication, problem-solving and teamwork.
 Your course options are included on your degree transcript as a valuable selling point for employers.